burnssa/ai-alignment-research/criminal-planning-geometry/EXPERIMENT_OUTCOMES.md

 - **Qwen2.5-32B**: Reversed alignment effects for criminal planning (base outperforms aligned across all targets)
 - **Gemma 2-27B**: Mixed effects - base slightly better on severity (-0.015), but aligned better on restraint (+0.077) and toxicity (+0.053)

-**Critical finding**: Gemma 2-27B shows the same SCOTUS pattern as small models - near-zero base structure (R²=0.04) but strong aligned structure (R²=0.48).
-This contradicts the hypothesis that base models develop alignment-like geometry with scale.
+**Observation**: Gemma 2-27B shows the same SCOTUS pattern as small models - near-zero base structure (R²=0.04) but strong aligned structure (R²=0.48).
+This suggests conceptual structure does not emerge from scale alone — RLHF or post-training may be needed for conceptual emergence in many cases.

 ## Models Tested